Epsilon-regularity for the Brakke flow with boundary: Introduction

 \end{enumerate} If $\eps$ and $\Lambda$ are small enough, then there exist small constants $\eta,\beta$ and a family $\{N_t\}_{t\in\Tint{-\eta^2,0}}$ of $C^{1,\beta}$ surfaces with boundary $\Gamma$ such that

 for every $t\in\Tint{-\eta^2,0}$. \end{theorem}

 We briefly comment on the assumptions.
 The key assumptions are \Cref{ass:mass} and \Cref{ass:flat}, which describe how the Brakke flow is close to being a half-plane (with a straight boundary). \Cref{ass:disap}, on the other hand, prevents a \enquote{pathological} behavior of Brakke flows, which is the possibility of a sudden loss of mass (see, for example, \cite[Section 2.3]{Tonegawabook}).
-All the assumptions will be made more rigorous in \Cref{sec:IOF}.
+The statement and the assumptions will be made more rigorous in Sections \ref{sec:IOF} and \ref{sec:final}

-As a corollary of \Cref{thm:main_intro} and of the maximum principle that we will prove in \Cref{subsec:MAX}, $\{N_t\}$ is a viscosity solution to the mean curvature flow.
-Therefore more regularity may be proved, \textit{a posteriori}.

 A central point in our work is that, under appropriate assumptions, the support of an integral Brakke flow with boundary satisfies a maximum principle.
 In order to fix ideas, assume that the support of the flow is the graph of some function $u:\RR^m\to\RR^{d-m}$.
 Then it can be proved that $|u|$ is a viscosity subsolution (in a suitable sense which we will describe at a later stage) to